BlackCapCoder/pointfree-js/README.md

 As you can see, I was able to compose `add (1)` and `add (2)` into a new function that first added `1` and then `2` to some number, just by writing `add (1) . add (2)`.
 How convenient!

-The `id` function didn't really do anything, but you can imagine it was something a bit more exciting, like `sum`.
+The `id` function didn't really do anything, but you can imagine that it was something a bit more exciting like `sum`, if you'd like.

 ### Function arity